The 2026 Senate Map: Democrats\' Road to the Majority

 How many seats do Democrats need to win the Senate majority?

 Democrats hold 47 seats and need a net gain of 4 to reach 51.
-The realistic path runs through New Hampshire, North Carolina (open seat), Wisconsin, and holding Georgia — while also defending all current Democratic seats.
+The realistic path runs through North Carolina (open, Cooper D Lean D), Michigan (open, Peters retiring, Toss-Up), Maine (Collins R, Toss-Up), Iowa (open, Ernst retiring, Toss-Up), and holding Georgia (Ossoff) — while also defending all current Democratic seats.
+Wisconsin is NOT a 2026 race (Johnson is Class 3, up 2028).

 Which Republican senators are most vulnerable?